JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-create-first-app.md

    It's a common `Platform` interface with information about the platform.

-2. Switch between the `androidMain` and the `iosMain` modules.
+2. Switch between the `androidMain`, the `iosMain`, and the `jsMain` modules.
-   You'll see that they have different implementations of the same functionality for the Android and the iOS source sets:
+   You'll see that they have different implementations of the same functionality for the Android, the iOS and the Web source sets:

     ```kotlin
     // Platform.android.kt in the androidMain module: